jgradio64/TTRPGDiscordBot/README.md

 - Improving how users converse with the bot.
 - Allowing users to chat with the bot not just on a server, but also direct messages
 - Adding an archive option so that you do not lose your prior campaign conversations just because you want to make a new one.
+- Implementing functionality to generate a PDF summary for users to review their generated campaign